johndk/highspot/README.md

 The changes file implements the operations specifed in the exercise:

 1. The add /playlists/- operation "adds a new playlist" to the end of the playlists collection.
+In the example, a playlist with id 4 is added.
 2. The remove /playlists/{id} operation "removes a playlist" with the specifed id from the playlists collection.
 In the example, the playlist with id 1 is removed.
 3. The add /playlists/{id}/song_ids/- operation "adds an existing song to an existing playlist".
-In the example song id 8 is added to the playlist with id 3.
+In the example, song id 8 is added to the playlist with id 3.

 ## Implementation Nodes